plone/Products.LinguaPlone/README.txt

 It utilizes the Archetypes reference engine to do the translation, and all content is left intact both on install and uninstall - thus, it will not disrupt your content structure in any way.
-It also works with WebDAV and FTP.

-LinguaPlone doesn't require a particular hierarchy of content, and will work with any layout of your content space.
+LinguaPlone doesn't require a particular hierarchy of content, and will in theory work with any layout of your content space, though the default layout advertised in the install instructions will make the site easier to use.

 Some benefits of LinguaPlone
 ----------------------------